sezanX/sezanX/README.md

 -->
 <h4 align="center">About Me</h4>

-I'm a passionate web developer and computer science student at Khwaja Khairuddin Bahauddin Ansari University (KKBAU).
+I'm a passionate web developer and computer science student at Khulna Khan Bahadur Ahsanullah University(KKBAU).
 My journey in the world of technology is driven by curiosity and a desire to create innovative solutions

 ###
 <div align="center">